Analysis: Trump pivot pleases GOP, but will it last?

 Gone was the dark tone that marked his inaugural address, replaced by optimism and pleas for bipartisan support.
 Standing before lawmakers, Supreme Court justices and military leaders, the famously unrestrained politician was softer, sober and verged on diplomatic.

-But while his prime-time address wrapped his nationalistic politics in more presidential prose, it’s unlikely to overcome the deep divides created by his first few weeks in office.
+But while his prime-time address to Congress and the nation wrapped his nationalistic politics in prose that was more presidential, it is unlikely to overcome the deep divisions created by his first few weeks in office.

 For a candidate who sold himself as a master dealmaker, Trump has shown little inclination to get deeply involved with the kind of nitty gritty negotiating that defines the legislative process.